bhavishyakantheti/Employee-Management-And-Attendance-Tracker/README.md

 - Data Generation: Mockaroo, DBMS_RANDOM (used in a PL/SQL block)

 ## Project Deliverables
--SQL scripts for creating the tables (employees, roles, departments, attendance).
+- SQL scripts for creating the tables (employees, roles, departments, attendance).
--Mock data for populating the tables.
+- Mock data for populating the tables.
--Over 30 queries for generating attendance insights.
+- Over 30 queries for generating attendance insights.
 -SQL triggers for handling attendance status automatically.
 -Functions and aggregated reports for calculating work hours.